Fragtality/QualityWings2GSX/README.md

 # FAQ
 **Do I really need all of these Files?**<br/>
 Excluding the PilotsDeck Profiles: *YES*, if you want the whole GSX / SimBrief Automation & Integration Functionality!<br/>
 If you just want the SimBrief / GSX Integration: *NO*, you just need the Binary!
-You can call and handle all Ground-Services like before but now with them loading the Weights from your OFP.
+You can call and handle all Ground-Services like before but now with them loading the Weights from your OFP.<br/>
 If you just want the GSX Automation: *NO*, you just need the Scripts!
 You have to (un)load the Plane like before, but all the Doors, Chocks/ExtPwr and Jetway/GPU will be handled automatically.
 <br/><br/>
 **I don't have a registered Version of FSUIPC**<br/>